 Families in Hamilton County are in Crisis!

-Read the recently released Family Homelessness and Housing Stability: A Study with Policy Recommendations.
-Read the summary below.
+Read the recently released Family Homelessness and Housing Stability Study Read the summary below.

 (Feel free to print this, quote it, use it for grants, letters, newsletters, presentations, conversations etc. In fact, we encourage you to tell as many people as possible.)